petersn/tinysr/README.md

 The goal is to provide the following features:
 * Lean, readable source with absolutely no dependencies beyond the C standard library.
 * Very easy API for both real-time and one-shot recognition.
-* Real-time low latency performance, and utterance detection.
+* Real-time low latency performance.
 * User friendly vocabulary training.

 Currently the recognition pipeline looks like: